Azure/config-driven-data-pipeline/README.md

     start_serving_job(spark, config, name)
 ```

-To make it simple we create one Databricks job to run this notebook.
+To make it simple, we create one Databricks job to run this notebook.
 Here is the screenshot to create the Databricks job and task.

 ![job config](images/job1.png)